Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Introduction

-In this section, we consider the one dimensional version of~\eqref{eq:fde} (for two dimensional derivation see Section~\ref{sec:introduction:fde2d} and~\cite{moghaderi171}).
-Applying the shifted Gr{\"u}nwald formulas we can approximate the left and right fractional derivatives by
+In this section, we consider the one-dimensional version of~\eqref{eq:fde} (for two-dimensional derivation see Section~\ref{sec:introduction:fde2d} and~\cite{moghaderi171}).
+Applying the shifted Gr\"unwald formulas we can approximate the left and right fractional derivatives by

 where $\lfloor \cdot\rfloor$ is the floor function, $n_1$ is the discretization parameter giving $h_x=(R_1-L_1)/(n_1+1)=(R_1-L_1)h_1$, and $g_k^{(\alpha)}$ are the alternating fractional binomial coefficients defined as